withparadox2/withparadox2.github.io/_posts/2020-06-04-adapt-to-new-api-of-slowly.md

 ```
 Since we don't have any information before signing in, thus `uid` can always be set as `0`.

-Combining all the code metioned above together, we get to a final, feasible piece of code:
+Combining all the code and optimizations metioned above together, we get to a final, feasible piece of code:
 ```javascript
 const Encryption = (function() {
   ......